Qumulo/docs/platforms/hpe-apollo-4200-gen9/networking-cluster.md

 ### 288T NIC1 Ports (Dual)

-{% include note.html content="Currently, NIC2 on this mode is unused." %}
+{% include note.html content="Currently, NIC2 on this model is unused." %}

 {% include image.html alt="NIC1 ports on the dual HPE A4200 Gen9 288T node" file="hpe-288t-dual.png" %}

 ## Connecting to Redundant Switches

 This section explains how to connect a four-node HPE cluster to dual switches for redundancy.
 We recommend this configuration for HPE hardware.
-If either switch becomes inoperative, the cluster is still accessible through the remaining switch.
+If either switch becomes inoperative, the cluster remains accessible through the remaining switch.

 * Connect the two 40 Gbps ports on the nodes to separate switches.
 * Use at least one port on both switches as an uplink to the client network.
 To ensure an acceptable level of physical network redundancy and to meet the necessary client access throughput rates, use an appropriate combination of 10, 25, 40, or 100 Gbps network uplinks.